Loading

 Fruit and vegetable stand, Queens, Fruit and Vegetable Stand; organized by Paul Branca

-247365, Brooklyn, Spread it On: Travis Boyer, Matthew Fischer, Marley Freeman; curated by Jesse Greenberg and Macgregor Harp
+247365, Brooklyn, Spread it On: Travis Boyer, Matthew Fischer, Marley Freeman, curated by Jesse Greenberg and Macgregor Harp

-Gallleryy, Brooklyn, Rainbows Have Nothing to Hide
+Gallery, Brooklyn, Rainbows Have Nothing to Hide

 2012

-The University Art Museum, California State University, Long Beach, Significant Ordinaries
+University Art Museum, California State University, Long Beach, Significant Ordinaries

-Franklin Street Works, Stanford, Connecticut, House Arrest; curated by Terri C. Smith
+Franklin Street Works, Stanford, Connecticut, House Arrest, curated by Terri C. Smith

 2011

-Hunter College, New York, Play it Again, curated by ACE curatorial collective
+Hunter College, New York, Play it Again, curated by ACE Curatorial Collective

 Moving Truck, Brooklyn, Street Trash, curated by Virginia Overton